yamchips/issue-tracker/Learning-notes.md

 Then we add a Container from Radix UI in app/layout.tsx to wrap children in main, it has an attribute called size and by default it's 4.
 This element can create a wrapper of its children and size 4 makes them have a max width of 1136px.

+### Add a confirmation dialog box

+Refer to this [page](https://www.radix-ui.com/themes/docs/components/alert-dialog) and add a AlertDialog to wrap the button.

 ## Further work

 1. Update the status of an issue in edit issue page